 - Ensure data privacy and security: Preferably mHealth apps could be provided with a separate login-password access with a timeout feature that will enable keep the data and information isolated and not available to anyone else without authentication.
 All data must be encrypted by default and left in an encrypted mode with a strong recommendation to the user to retain encryption always.
 The facility to unlock password must be genuine and strong that will enable PHI protection in all of the scenarios.

+Before launching the mHealth app in the market, mobile app testing is imperative for error-free performance.
 While testing the developed mHealth app, special notes must be provided in the test cases to ensure testing towards ensuring that HIPAA regulations are met.
 Particularly important are the access to the health information, the ability to open the application inadvertently and the ability to accidentally or otherwise decrypt the data.
 Testing could also include any checks towards unnecessary data push by applying medical criteria for applicability of the push.

 While the mHealth app may be HIPAA compliant, it may still be possible that the mobile device may be considered as a medical device and hence may require FDA clearance; FDA regulations are primarily concerned about food, drugs and related products that affect the quality of anything ingestible by human beings.
 If the device has any feature that covers the FDA regulations then it must pass through FDA clearance.
 It must also be noted that HIPAA allows passing or transmittal of data particularly PHI to a person or group subject to the jurisdiction of FDA, which must be clearly identified.